-Investment in Peru
+Company registration in Peru

 How to register a company in Peru?

-A branch office is a location of business outside of the main office, which must be managed and represented by a permanent legal branch manager residing in Peru.
+A branch office is a company location outside of the main office, which must be managed and represented by a permanent legal branch manager residing in Peru.
 Nevertheless, foreign branches are not considered legally independent from the parent company but are still managed autonomously by the branch manager, who usually takes orders from the main office.
 For this reason, the parent company must already be registered and recognized by the Peruvian Mercantile Registry (RMP).

 Closely Held Corporations (SAC)

-It is one of the most common forms of legal entities chosen by foreign people that are interesed in investing in Peru.
+It is one of the most common forms of companies chosen by foreign people that are interesed in investing in Peru.
 The maximum number of shareholders is 20.
-The share capital is divided into shares of equal value, and at the time of the incorporation shall be paid not less than 25% of each participation and deposited in a bank of the national financial system on behalf of the company.
+The share capital is divided into shares of equal value, and at the time of the registration shall be paid not less than 25% of each participation and deposited in a bank of the national financial system on behalf of the company.
 Through the incorporation of a Peruvian SAC, one can use this company as the vehicle to sponsor a Peruvian working visa.

 Limited Liability Companies (SRL)

-Limited liability companies require a minimum of 2 and a maximum of 20 partners.
-This type of company does not issue shares, and the incorporation procedures are the same as those for all other corporations.
+Limited liability companies require a minimum of 2 and a maximum of 20 shareholders.
+This type of company does not issue shares, and the registration procedures are the same as those for all other corporations.
 The capital is divided into the ownership interests, which are indivisible and all partners have a limited liability.
 If owners want to transfer ownership interests to third parties, they have to be approved by the existing partners and must be registered in the Public Records Office.

 Legal formalities to register a company in Peru